OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:24

-And I trust in the Lord that I myself also will be coming shortly.
+and I am confident in the Lord that I myself will also come soon.

 ## Philippians 2:25

-But I thought it necessary to send to you Epaphroditus, my brother, fellow worker, and fellow soldier, who is also your messenger and minister to my need,
+But I thought it necessary to send back to you Epaphroditus, my brother, co-worker and fellow soldier, who is also your messenger and minister to my needs,

 ## Philippians 2:26

-Because he was longing for you all and was distressed because you had heard that he was sick.
+because he longs for all of you and is distressed because you heard he was ill.

 ## Philippians 2:27

-For indeed he was sick, to the point of death, but God had mercy on him, and not only on him but also on me, so that I would not have sorrow upon sorrow.
+For indeed he was ill, and almost died.
+But God had mercy on him, and not only on him but also on me, to spare me sorrow upon sorrow.

 ## Philippians 2:28

-Therefore I have sent him all the more eagerly, so that when you see him again you may rejoice and I may be less concerned.
+Therefore I am all the more eager to send him, so that when you see him again you may rejoice and I may have less anxiety.

 ## Philippians 2:29